briandfoy/briandfoy.github.io/_posts/2025-01-28-data-dumper-s-surprising-side-effect-with-useqq.md

 # Another bonus just for fun

-[Data::Dumper](https://perldoc.perl.org/Data::Dumper) can be coaxed into outputing JSON by using the double quotes and changing the pair separator to a colon:
+[Data::Dumper](https://perldoc.perl.org/Data::Dumper) can be coaxed into outputting JSON by using the double quotes and changing the pair separator to a colon:

 {% highlight perl %}
 use v5.10;